jonstrutz11/Cluster_Analysis_Tools/README.md

 Cluster Analysis Pipeline Steps:
 1. Get a FASTA file with the set of sequences of interest (e.g. by searching for a group of proteins on uniprot and downloading a            FASTA file with all of them).
 It may be useful to filter this set of sequences by length as well (to prevent getting fragments, for        example).
 2. Use sequence_cleaner.py to remove duplicate sequences.
 This can also filter by a minimum length as well.
 3. Use usearch to cluster and get centroid sequences.
 I used the -cluster_fast method with an -id (sequence identity) of 0.7.
+Typical
-Typical        ranges for this number are 0.7-0.99 depending on the application.
+ranges for this number are 0.7-0.99 depending on the application.
 Make sure to also set -sizeout so that the size of each cluster is      annotated.
 I also recommend setting a minimum cluster size via the -minsize option to reduce the number of very small clusters.
-Lastly,    make sure to generate a directory of fasta files for each cluster with the -fasta option (Should be of form cluster_number.fasta).
+Lastly,    make sure to generate a directory of fasta files for each cluster with the -clusters option (Should be of form cluster_number.fasta).
 4. Use a multiple alignment tool (e.g. MUSCLE) to generate a fasta alignment file from the cluster centroids fasta file (calc_distmtx.py    is set to read fasta format).